 Talk to Your English Teacher, or Any of Your Teachers in General:

-There’s just something about English teachers.
+Something about English teachers.
 For some reason, they always tend to be the most impactful.
 Converse with him and her about literally anything: college, food, sleeping habits, true crime.
 I guarantee that you will leave the conversation feeling enlightened in some way.
-I don’t know if it’s the water that English teachers drink, but they always have the most insightful two cents.
+I don’t know if it’s the water that English teachers drink, but they always have the most insightful conversations.
 If you don’t have an English teacher on hand to converse with, any teacher will work.
 English teachers are preferred though.